 What does the silica gel do exactly?

-The silica gel beads absorb moisture from the air inside the filament box.
-In turn, the filament has less moisture available to absorb and stays ‘fresh’ for a lot longer.
+The silica gel beads adsorb moisture from the air inside the filament box.
+In turn, the filament has less moisture available to absorb and stays dry for a longer period of time.

-As the reusable silica gel beads absorb moisture, they change color to indicate their level of moisture saturation.
+As the silica gel beads adsorb moisture, they change color to indicate their level of moisture saturation.
 The orange silica gel beads turn green over time, and the blue variant turns pink.

-When the beads are saturated with moisture and have changed color, they can be reactivated by placing them in an oven or microwave for a while.
-This removes the absorbed moisture from the beads.
+When you notice the beads have changed color and are saturated with moisture, you can reactivate them by placing them in an oven or microwave for a while.
+This removes the moisture from the beads.

 I use about 250 grams (~ 1/2 lb) per filament box.
 This covers the floor of the 22L IKEA SAMLA boxes with a generous layer.
-So far this has been working well, so this seems like a good amount.
+So far this has been working well.

 Does it actually work?